View this document as: a single page | multiple pages.

 This section is normative.

-This section provides and overview of the identity proofing and enrollment process as well as requirements to support the resolution, validation, and verification of the identity claimed by an applicant.
+This section provides an overview of the identity proofing and enrollment process, as well as requirements to support the resolution, validation, and verification of the identity claimed by an applicant.
 It also provides guidelines on additional aspects of the identity proofing process.
 These requirements are intended to ensure that the claimed identity exists in the real world and that the applicant is the individual associated with that identity.
-Collectively, the elements of the identity proofing process are designed to ensure that attacks against a CSP’s identity service that affect a large number of enrolled subscribers require greater time and cost than the value of the data being protected.

-Additionally, these guidelines provide for multiple methods by which resolution, validation, and verification can be completed as well as multiple types of identity evidence that may support the identity proofing process.
-To the extent practical, CSPs and organizations SHOULD enable optionality when implementing their identity proofing services and processes to promote access for those with different means, capabilities, and technology access.
-At a minimum, this SHOULD include accepting multiple types and combinations of identity evidence, supporting multiple data validation sources, enabling multiple methods for verifying identity (e.g., use of trusted referees), multiple channels for engagement (e.g., in-person, remote), and offering assistance mechanisms for applicants (e.g., applicant references).
+Additionally, these guidelines provide for multiple methods by which resolution, validation, and verification can be accomplished, as well as providing the multiple types of identity evidence that support the identity proofing process.
+CSPs and organizations SHALL provide options when implementing their identity proofing services and processes to promote access for applicants with different means, capabilities, and technology access.
+These options SHOULD include accepting multiple types and combinations of identity evidence; supporting multiple data validation sources; enabling multiple methods for verifying identity; providing multiple channels for engagement (e.g., onsite, remote); and offering assistance mechanisms for applicants (e.g., applicant references).

 Identity Proofing and Enrollment